Information About Reeds Lake

 A: Boats launch daily, between 7 a.m. to 10 p.m.
 The boat launch may be closed during special events taking place in John Collins Park.

-On July 4th the Boat launch is closed for launching and retrieving from 8:00pm to 11:00pm due to high levels of pedestrian traffic in the park.
+On July 4th the Boat launch is closed for launching and retrieving from 11:00 am to 4:00 pm and 8:00pm to 11:00pm due to parade, activities and high level of pedestrian traffic in the park.

 Q: Is there a canoe or kayak launch available?